Preparation of the SU(3) Lattice Yang-Mills Vacuum with Variational Quantum Methods: Single Plaquette

 Fig. \ref{fig:compareBOvsGD} compares, for a single plaquette truncated at $p,q\leq3$ and with $g=0.5$, the results of using Bayesian optimization for the classical optimizer to those of using numerically-computed gradient descent.
 The Bayesian optimizer shown in this plot was run with $\lambda=10^{-12}$.
 Both optimizers were initialized with the vacuum obtained using the Lanczos algorithm with a Krylov dimension of $5$.
 As this plot shows, the Bayesian optimizer converges above the vacuum energy, while VQE using gradient descent with a sufficiently small $\eta$ is limited only by the number of steps performed in the optimization.
 To understand if VQE can offer a quantum advantage, it is helpful to know how many steps in the optimizer must be performed to reach a certain level of accuracy.
 Fig. \ref{fig:grad_scaling} shows the number of steps needed for a backtracking gradient descent to converge for a single plaquette with a truncation of $p,q\leq 31$.
 This truncation was chosen so that the relative error in the mass gap and the vacuum expectation of the plaquette operator due to field truncation was $\leq 1 \%$ for each coupling studied.
 The left panel shows that as $g$ is decreased, the number of steps needed by the gradient descent algorithm to start from the electric vacuum and reach a state $\ket{\psi}$ with $\abs{\bra{\text{Vacuum}} \ket{\psi}}^2 \geq 0.999$ scales as $O(g^{-4})$.
 The number of steps needed to reach this level of accuracy can be decreased by beginning the optimization at a state closer to the vacuum, such as a state obtained from the Lanczos algorithm.
 The right panel in Fig. \ref{fig:grad_scaling} shows the number of steps needed by a backtracking gradient descent to converge to $\abs{\bra{\text{Vacuum}} \ket{\psi}}^2 \geq 0.999$ for a coupling $g=0.1$ as a function of the dimension of the Krylov subspace used in the Lanczos algorithm to initialize the starting state.
 From the fit in the right panel, it appears that the number of steps required for the gradient descent to converge scales asymptotically as a Gaussian as a function of the Krylov dimension used.
 This is expected, as the discussion in the previous section showed that the error in the state obtained from the Lanczos algorithm falls off asymptotically as a Gaussian as a function of the Krylov dimension.
 By beginning in a state obtained from the Lanczos algorithm and performing the optimization step using gradient descent, classical simulations of the VQE algorithm are able to reach the vacuum state of a single plaquette at weak couplings that are beyond the reach of Bayesian optimization.
+Based on these results, Bayesian optimization will not be a practical optimizer for VQE calculations at scale, while gradient based methods have a chance of reaching the vacuum state at scale.

 \FloatBarrier